iFan13/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 ![Outcomes_vs_Goals](/resources/Outcomes_vs_Goals.png)

 To create the above graph, it was necessary to count the number of successful, failed and canceled kickstarters with respects to the subcategory 'plays'.
 This was done using the `COUNTIFS()` function with criteria based on the goal field separated by goal brackets, starting with goals from zero to 999, 1000 to 4999, 5000 to 9999, and so on until greater than 50000.

-The x-axis uses the goal brackets while the data series are the fields 'Percentage Successful', 'Percentage Failed', and 'Percentage Canceled'.
+A summation of the counts by goal brackets was then performed.
+Finally, to provide a sense of scale, the counts are respectively divided by the summation to provide percentage successful, percentage failed and percentage cancelled.
+On the graph itself, the x-axis uses the goal brackets while the data series are the fields 'Percentage Successful', 'Percentage Failed', and 'Percentage Canceled'.
 As depicted below.

 ![ChartSelectData](/resources/ChartSelectData.png)